hisnameisjimmy/hisnameisjimmy.github.io/_posts/2019-7-30-Design-for-Repetition.md

 layout: post
 title: Design for Repetition
 featured-image: images/unsplash-leonel-fernandez.jpg
+featured-image-credit: Photo by Leonel Fernandez on Unsplash
 ---

-{% include image-header.html url="/images/unsplash-leonel-fernandez.jpg" description="Photo by Leonel Fernandez on Unsplash" %}

 After building multiple applications used by thousands of paying customers I feel like I've converged on a philosophy of design that could be summed up as 'Design for Repetition'.